 3) Get toasty with a roast

 It’s the perfect time of year for a long walk followed by a hearty roast dinner, and an even cosier way to dine is by a crackling open fire.
-A number of our pubs boast roaring fireplaces perfect for warming your toes after a hike in the crisp autumn air.
+A number of our pubs boast roaring fireplaces perfect for warming your toes after a hike in the crisp autumn air, with some of the best sunday lunches in the North East ready to refuel you for more autumn adventures.
 Grab your pub grub in the countryside at The Holly Bush Inn, The Pheasant Inn, The Angel of Corbridge, The Redesdale Arms or The Barrasford Arms.
 Or, stop off by the sea and book a table at the seafront pub, The Ship Inn.

 4) Cosy Up